radiantlogic-v8/documentation-new/documentation/configuration/security/security.md

 ## Overview

-The RadiantOne platforms offers a variety of methods to ensure a secure service that has been hardened against threats can be deployed.
+The RadiantOne platform offers a variety of methods to ensure a secure service that has been hardened against threats can be deployed.
 These methods include:
 -  Access Controls
 -  Access Tokens
 -  Attribute Encryption